minateras/dog_scraping/README.md

 # README

 Dog Scraping is a repository containing a number of scripts for scraping dog-related data.
-The data mined by these scrips is used by this website: [Ridgerunner](https://www.ridgerunner.se "Kennel Messenger Dog").
+The data mined by these scrips is used by this website: [Svenska* Arbetande Rhodesian Ridgebacks](https://www.ridgerunner.se/workingridge_app "Svenska* Arbetande Rhodesian Ridgebacks").

 To run the scrips, you must set up a database (preferable MySQL).
 Run the file called _create.sql_ to set up the required tables in the database.
 Create a file named _.env_ in the root of this repository, where you provide the configuration details for the database.